What is an Internal Order?

 Internal Orders vs. Customer Orders

 When we typically think of orders for equipment or materials, we think about an external entity (the customer) ordering from a website or through a CSR and receiving the items directly.
 This is especially true with the growing volume of eCommerce sales.
-However, for many businesses, especially service businesses, internal orders come from employees for a job/customer.
+However, for many businesses—especially service businesses—internal orders come from employees for a job/customer.
+These orders, generated via custom order management software, have many of the same processes as an external order, but the reasoning behind them is different, and the KPIs are different.

-Orders for a customer in a service business
+Orders for a Customer in a Service Business

 The internal order process is detailed below:

-Orders for Internal Infrastructure or Large Construction Jobs
+Materials are stacked neatly in a warehouse for an upcoming construction jobInternal Orders for Internal Infrastructure or Large Construction Jobs

-With new construction and infrastructure, the timeline is much longer and the orders are much larger.
+With new construction and infrastructure, the timeline is much longer, and the orders are much larger.
 Ordering and scheduling are keys to success.

 Ordering for Internal Use